leihu-ds/project/docs/final_report.md

 ## 1. Introduction

-This project is a reproducibility study of a published topic modelling research project on the Digital Circular Electrochemical Economy (DCEE).
-The original study applied several topic modelling methods, including BERTopic, LDA, and CorEx, to public attention text data collected from The Guardian, Reddit, and Twitter/X.
+This project is a reproducibility study of a published topic modelling project on the Digital Circular Electrochemical Economy (DCEE).
+The original study used several topic modelling methods, including BERTopic, LDA, and CorEx, on public attention text data from The Guardian, Reddit, and Twitter/X.

-The main goal of this project was not to improve model performance.
-Instead, the project focused on evaluating whether the original research workflow could be reproduced using the published GitHub repository and available datasets.
-The project also aimed to identify practical reproducibility problems and document the steps needed to make the workflow more transparent.
+This project did not aim to improve model performance.
+Instead, we focused on whether the published repository and available data were enough to rerun the research workflow.
+We also recorded the problems we found during reproduction and the local changes made to make the workflow easier to follow.

 ## 2. Original Study and Repository